 4 Franchise Lead Generating Apps

-Before we dive into a list of top franchise lead generating websites, there are actually a few phone apps out there that provide franchise leads.
+Before we dive into a list of top franchise lead generating websites for 2021, there are actually a few phone apps out there that provide franchise leads.
 Here are some of those:

 Some of these providers also have franchise portal websites as well, but it is worth noting that these exist.
 In the future, an increasing amount of leads will probably be generated through mobile apps as opposed to your typical franchise portals.